Am I at Risk?

 What is particulate matter?

-Particulate matter (PM) is a widespread air pollutant, consisting of a mixture of solid and liquid particles suspended in the air.
-PM is a mixture with physical and chemical characteristics varying by location.
-Common chemical constituents of PM include sulphates, nitrates, ammonium, inorganic ions such as ions of sodium, potassium, calcium, magnesium and chloride, organic and elemental carbon, crustal material, particle-bound water, metals (including cadmium, copper, nickel, vanadium and zinc) and polycyclic aromatic hydrocarbons (PAH).
+Particulate matter (PM) is a widespread air pollutant.
+It consists of a mixture of solid and liquid particles suspended in the air.
+The physical and chemical characteristics of PM vary by location.
+Common chemical constituents of PM include sulphates, nitrates, ammonium, inorganic ions, organic and elemental carbon, crustal material, particle-bound water, metals and polycyclic aromatic hydrocarbons (PAH).
 In addition, biological components such as allergens and microbial compounds are found in PM.

 Commuters attempt to protect themselves against air pollution negotiating city traffic.
 Mumbai, India